Lisa R. Fournier

 - Visual attention

-Dr. Fournier will be accepting graduate students.
+Dr. Fournier will be accepting a graduate student for Fall 2018.

 Our lab is presently investigating: 1) feature binding and how perception-based actions (both internally and externally guided action) are represented, 2) the role of attention, memory, and the different brain hemispheres in the formation of action plans, 3) feature conjunction benefits and costs in decision priming, and 4) EEG correlates of mirror neuron activity during learning.
 Our lab currently utilizes behavioral (reaction time and accuracy) as well as EEG measures.
 We also have an Educational Partnership Agreement with the U.S. Air Force which has supported the high-tech equipment required to simulate many the real-world visual displays and has allowed us to effectively collaborate with the Air Force Research Lab in Dayton, Ohio.